andreas-kupries/mirror/doc/cli.md

 		mirror set.
 Generates a new mirror set.
 Name derived from the original mirror set.
 The newly standalone repository becomes current.
-If the repository was standalone before the operation nothing is done.
+If the repository was standalone before the operation then nothing is done.

 	current
 	@

-		Show current and previous repository
+		Show the rolodex, with current at the bottom.

 	set-current <repository>
 	go